kengibson1111/go-uml-statemachine/API.md

 #### Promote

-Moves a state machine from in-progress to products with validation.
+Moves a state-machine diagram from in-progress to products with validation.

 ```go
 Promote(fileType FileType, name, version string) error